zhangzx-uiuc/AMR-IE/README.md

 ## Datasets
 #### ACE-2005 and ERE

-#### GENIA 2011 and 2013
-The preprocessed GENIA 2011 and 2013 datasets for joint information extraction are available at [this link](https://drive.google.com/file/d/1tnGyyJo7Enesqv8R1Mpng7c1U5lEzLqm/view?usp=sharing).
-Please unzip the file and put all the folders into `./data/`.
 The ACE2005 and ERE datasets are available at the [LDC website](https://catalog.ldc.upenn.edu/LDC2006T06).
 Please use the following script to preprocessing these datasets.

+#### GENIA 2011 and 2013
+We release the preprocessed data for GENIA 2011 and 2013 along with the AMR graphs for each sentence at [this link](https://drive.google.com/file/d/1tnGyyJo7Enesqv8R1Mpng7c1U5lEzLqm/view?usp=sharing).
+Please unzip the file and put all the folders into `./data/` before training the models.

 ## Train the model
 `python train.py -c config/genia_2011.json -g 0 -n NAME`